 we’ll see that only annotated symbols are exported.

-public headers that define exported symbols
+Note: Don’t forget to #include public headers that define exported symbols

 into compilable files (cpp/cxx/cc).